-Alongside her prolific television work Liz is a regular contributor to national and international titles in print and online including the Huffington Post.
+Alongside her prolific television work Liz is a regular contributor to national and international titles in print and online.

 Liz writes about the importance of this year's Wildlife Photographer of the Year winning image which captures the aftermath of an act of brutality: a dead black rhino, killed for its commercially valuable horn.